What are the duties of a support worker?

 A support worker handing her aged care client a drink.

 A support worker is a professional who is responsible for the wellbeing of people living with different physical abilities and mental health needs.
-Their role is to support clients to live their lives more independently and support them to reach their potential by providing both physical and emotional support.
-As each person has unique needs, the roles and responsibilities of a support worker can vary significantly.
+Your role is to support clients to live their lives more independently, and to support them to reach their potential by providing both physical and emotional support.

 Support worker duties